lumeland/lume.land/docs/core/searching.md

 ## Searching pages

 The function `search.pages()` returns an array of pages you can filter and sort.
-For example, to search pages having the variable `category` set to `music`, use the following code:
+For example, to search pages having the variable `category` equals to `music`, use the following code:

 ```vento
 <ul>